 If you have a friend of family member receiving our services, please do consider coming to one of our open days or consider joining our Friends and Families Forum.
 Let us know you are interested by sending an email to this address elft.forensiccarercontact@nhs.net.

 Our service users and former service users are uniquely well placed to improve what we do.
 We are delighted that our service users contribute to management of the unit through the User Involvement Group.
-Service Users are key members of a number of our Quality Improvement Projects and run courses at our popular Recovery Colleges.
+Service Users are key members of a number of our Quality Improvement Projects to improve how we do things, and run courses at our popular Recovery Colleges.